Summer 2021 FAQs

 1. Will students still be able to make an appointment with a Personal Counselor when attending classes online?

-Yes, students may email Personal Counselors Jessica Cattani, firstname.lastname@example.org, Kristina Nakamura, email@example.com, or Lora Caldwell, firstname.lastname@example.org, to schedule a confidential phone or video counseling session.
+Yes, students may email Personal Counselors Kristina Nakamura, firstname.lastname@example.org, or Lora Caldwell, email@example.com, or Katherine Besignano, firstname.lastname@example.org to schedule a confidential phone or video counseling session.

 2. How will the Personal Counseling Department offer mental health workshops online?